Lancelotbronner/nand2tetris/README.md

 It also provides standard documents for assembly, ROMs and virtual machine snapshots to allow easier interop between projects.

+### nand2tetris

+This (not started) package will eventually contain the CLI interface of Nand2TetrisKit.

-### Nand2Tetris
+### HackEmulator

-This app contains the CPU emulator.
+This app contains the Hack emulator.

 #### Features